2012–13 Hong Kong Senior Shield

-2012–13 Hong Kong Senior Challenge Shield is the 111th season of one of the Asian oldest football knockout competitions, Hong Kong Senior Challenge Shield.
-The competition will be played in a two-legged tie, except for the final, which will be played in one match at Hong Kong Stadium.
-The winner will guarantee a place in the 2013 Hong Kong AFC Cup play-offs.
+2012–13 Hong Kong Senior Shield was the 111th season of one of the Asian oldest football knockout competitions, Hong Kong Senior Shield.
+The competition was played in a two-legged tie, except for the final, which will be played in one match at Hong Kong Stadium.
+The winner guaranteed a place in the 2013 Hong Kong AFC Cup play-offs.

 Wofoo Tai Po won their first Senior Shield title as they defeated Citizen in the final by penalty shoot-out.

 Calendar

 Bracket

 The following bracket doesn't show first round matches.